telerik/blazor-docs/components/scheduler/views/timeline.md

 ## Example

->caption Declare the Timeline View in the markup

 >tip You can declare other views as well, this example adds only the timeline view for brevity.

+>caption Declare the Timeline view in the markup

 ````CSHTML
 @* Define the Timeline view. *@